 - You’re not being silly or stupid.
 We get quite a lot of emails saying “I’m probably just being silly but…” I do it myself when I’m sending support messages!
 From this side of the keyboard, I think that nothing is a silly question.
-If you don’t know how to do something then it’s my fault for not putting it into the training or Library.
+If you don’t know how to do something then it’s my fault for not putting it into the training or Documentation.
 So ask away 🙂

 - Comedy and movie quotes bump you up the list.
 Not really.
 But it keeps me amused!